martiiiina/ML4Science/README.md

 6. **Results saving**
    - Best hyperparameters, CV and test balanced accuracy are saved to `results_atm.xlsx` or `results_coherence.xlsx`
+   - Balanced accuracies are saved for each seed in the `results*.xlsx`file
    - For multiple random seeds, a final summary with mean and standard deviation of test balanced accuracy is printed

 ### Example Usage